undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Version bump to 1.1 because I didn't think to do that with the previous version but I really had to.

 1.07 / May 23, 2023
-- Reworked the skin, now it has only one variant with a config skin where you can choose how many tracks to show and the background cover.
+- Reworked the skin, now it has only one variant with a config skin where you can choose how many tracks to show and the background color.
 See "how to use" for more information.
 Older versions with multiple variants are still available in Releases but I don't plan to update them further.

 1.061 / May 23, 2023
 - Changed the click actions for username and the first album color, see "How to use" for more information.